Double Hung vs Single Hung Windows Pros and Cons

 • Double Hung Windows:

-• More moving parts may require periodic maintenance, such as lubricating tracks and checking balances.
+• More moving parts may require periodic maintenance, like lubricating tracks.

 • Single Hung Windows:

-• Only the bottom sash tilts, which can make cleaning the top sash challenging.
+• Only the bottom sash tilts, complicating cleaning the upper sash.

-• Fewer moving parts reduce the potential for mechanical issues and simplify maintenance.
+• Fewer moving components reduce mechanical issues and simplify upkeep.

 Energy Efficiency